 ☞ I fight against complexity both for me and for the computer.
 I have simplified my code, by getting rid of ancient techniques, used to supporting ancient browsers.
 I avoid most slower rendering design capabilities, that only offer a little design improvement, with an exponential increase in memory usage.
 I now code my website, rather than designing it visually, to make us of the latest capabilities built into the web browsers and make my designs work, with the least amount of computing resources.

 ☞ I use bright colors, as those cheer me up, as I get depressed easily, and cannot wear bright colors, because they attract insects.
 I also color code many of my website elements, to make them easier to understand.
+I have decided upon rainbow colors, because I could not make up my mind what colors I should use on my website (so I used them all).
+The rotating colors helps differentiate paragraphs and heading and lists and gives me a visual indication of the number of paragraphs and heading and lists in a section.
 I like to design styles, that look like real world objects, that load very fast and are efficiently designed.
 I like elaborate designs, but have made simplified designs for my content.

 ☞ I use very easy to read fonts and use very large font sizes, for clarity in design.
 I have now set up my designs, to let people choose sizes and colors, as well as other aspects of page formatting.
 I usually avoid animations, because they tend to be memory intensive, unnecessary, and seldom improve the interface.
 My overall goal in design is to re-enforce the messages in my writing. (more on design)